umeboshi2/paella/pages/deployment.md

 a release property that identifies the release of the ostype.
 The microsoft machines also need WIM path for the image they will be using.

+## Building Salt Minion on Windows 7

+- Use MinGW as the toolchain.

+- Use Msys for dev shell

+- Install ActivePerl to build openssl

+- Build openssl from source

+- use openssl to build m2crypto